 - The integration of clinical research is a key component of improving quality in medicine.
 Clinical research consistently reviews and improves the standards of treatment.

-Balgrist University Hospital was successfully recertified in September 2021 in accordance with the ISO 9001:2015 standard without any restrictions in September 2020 and also passed the maintenance audit without any restrictions.
+Balgrist University Hospital was successfully recertified to the ISO 9001:2015 standard without any restrictions in September 2020 and also passed the maintenance audit without any restrictions in September 2022.
 The audit was carried out by the Swiss Association for Quality Management (SQS).
 The auditors praised Balgrist University Hospital's continuous quality work.

 Quality of indications